 Art Glitter Designer Dries Clear Adhesive (commonly referred to as Art Glitter Glue) with Ultra-Fine Metal Tip

 Don’t let the name fool you!
 This glue isn’t just for glitter – and you won’t find anything sparkly in the bottle.
-It works better on paper than any other liquid glue I’ve tried but can also be used on wood, metal, cardboard, canvas, plastic, and even glass.
+It works great on paper but can also be used on wood, metal, cardboard, canvas, plastic, and even glass.

 Because it is a water-based adhesive, it cannot be shipped in cold or freezing temperatures, so if you live in a cold climate be sure to stock up during the warmer months.

 Bearly Art Precision Craft Glue is another excellent liquid glue for your paper projects.
 My bottle of Bearly Art sits right beside my Art Glitter Glue and I use them interchangeably.